 - Age – After a lifetime of working, certain ages become the markers of when to retire.
 For example, at 62 you can draw social security.
 Alternatively, at 65 you are covered by Medicare.
 Both these ages are significant milestones for those planning their retirement.
 For those with a pension plan, retirement may be determined by achieving a certain number of years of service.

-- Involuntary retirement – Some employers downsize and target older employees perceiving they are more expensive and have lower productivity.
+- Forced retirement – Some employers downsize and target older employees perceiving they are more expensive and have lower productivity.
 Unfortunately, “ageism” is all too real and rampant in today’s labor market.
 Even with a wealth of knowledge, experience and skills it can be challenging to find a job once you are fifty plus.